 How to achieve good communication between employer and employees

-Be clear about what you are trying to achieve and explain to employees, or their representatives or both, whether you are informing, consulting or negotiating with them.
+Be clear about what you are trying to achieve and explain to employees, their representatives, or both, whether you are informing, consulting, or negotiating with them.

 You should encourage a two-way flow of information between employees and managers.
 Consider:

 - holding regular meetings

 - using language your employees understand - not jargon

 - keeping discussions focused, relevant, local and timely

 - using open-ended questions to draw out ideas from employees